Attention-deficit/hyperactivity disorder (ADHD)

 Both therapy and medication interventions are recommended for older children.
 These include maintaining a daily schedule, minimizing distractions, and using charts and checklists to keep the child on track.
 Positive behavior should be rewarded, and parents should be careful that they are not unintentionally reinforcing negative behaviors.
 It is also helpful to set small, achievable goals for the child and to find activities in which they can be successful.
 The child should also be evaluated for an IEP or 504 plan, which can offer additional support with these interventions in the school setting.

-Individual psychotherapy can be helpful for comorbidities such as anxiety and depression but has not been proven to be helpful in ADHD.
+Individual psychotherapy and family therapy can be helpful for comorbidities such as anxiety and depression.

 Diet and ADHD Symptoms